kalkuteminal/Animation-DNA/06-Tutorials.md

 #### Step one
 All you need to write first block of code is open Python tab of Maya Script Editor and enter:
 `import pymel.core as pm`
 This is what all your code will start from.
 After that line you will place procedures which will to solve particular tasks.

+To run code you can:
+- press **ExecuteAll** button of script editor
+- drag your code with MMB to a shelf and press the button that will appear

 #### Running code from a file
+If you need to run python code from a file, not from shelf or script editor

 ```python
 a = pm.listConnections('METALSG')